WanderingMoon/WanderingMoon/README.md

-- 👋 Hi, I’m @WanderingMoon
+- 👋 Hi, I’m @Wanderingmoon
 - 👀 I’m interested in life and learning
-- 🌱 I’m currently learning blockchain and defi (on hive) and python.
+- 🌱 I’m currently learning blockchain and defi (on hive), and python.
 - 💞️ I’m looking to collaborate on creating an opensource version of Chatgpt.
-- 📫 You can reach me on discord wanderingmoon#5871
+- 📫 You can reach me on discord .wanderingmoon

 <!---
 WanderingMoon/WanderingMoon is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.